 The Property sector saw the number of new businesses increase from 2012-17, and though it has fluctuated somewhat in London in the last three years, it appears to be growing based on 2019’s data.

 The Finance and Insurance sector has seen less demand from 2017-19, which also matches the 2012-17 UK national trends.

 Since 2012, there’s been a real growth in creative sector businesses, especially start-ups from technology, media and communications firms.
 These firms attract younger workers and newer working styles, making them some of the most successful sectors in the UK.

-Here at DeVono Cresa we report on the UK and London commercial property markets every quarter.
-You can find our market insights here.
+Here at DeVono we report on the UK and London commercial property markets every quarter.
+Take a look at our property market insights for more.